lucassiu14/RCDS-essential-software-engineering-statML/README.md

-# RCDS-essential-software-engineering-statML
+# Essential Software Engineering

-Course materials for the course Essential Software Engineering provided for the StatML CDT by the RCDS team in ECRI
+This repository contains the course materials for the course Essential Software Engineering provided for the StatML CDT by the RCDS team in ECRI.